richtier/voice-command-lifecycle/README.md

 The person giving the audio command might take a moment to collect their thoughts before finishing the command.
 This silence could be interpreted as the command ending, resulting in `handle_command_finised` being called prematurely.

-To avoid this the lifecycle allows the command to contain up to two seconds of silence before the command times out.
+To avoid this the lifecycle tolerates some silence in the command before the lifecycle timesout the command.
 This silence can happen at the beginning or middle of the command.
-Note a side-effect of this is `handle_command_finised` will not be called until two seconds after the person has stopped talking.
+Note a side-effect of this is there will be a pause between when the person has stopped talking and when `handle_command_finised` is called.

 To change this default behaviour `timeout_manager_class` can be changed.
 The available timeout managers are: